Zamindars of Natore: Rajas and Zamindars of Puthia (Western Region of Natore)

-The Puthia Raj family was created by the Mughal Emperors in the early seventeenth century is one of the oldest feudal estates of Bengal.
+The Puthia Raj family, created by the Mughal Emperors in the early seventeenth century, is one of the oldest feudal estates of Bengal.
 A lord named Nilambar received the title of Raja (King) from the Emperor Jahangir (1605–1627 AD).
-In 1744, the region was divided between King Nilambar's sons and the Puthia Raj family was born.
-The family built lavish palaces and temples, such as the Puthia Temple Complex and were noted philanthropists.
-The Temple Complex consists of a cluster of notable old Hindu temples in Puthia Upazila, Rajshahi Division, Bangladesh.
-Located 23 km to the east of Rajshahi city it has the largest number of Historic temples in Bangladesh.
-The temples have been built in terracotta in a variety of styles combining the typical Jor Bangla Architecture with other influences.
-The Rajbari or Palace of the Raja of Puthia is part of the complex.
+In 1744, the region was divided between King Nilambar's sons, and the Puthia Raj family was born.
+The family built lavish palaces and temples, such as the Puthia Temple Complex, and were noted philanthropists.
+The temple complex consists of a cluster of notable old Hindu temples in Puthia Upazila, Rajshahi Division, Bangladesh.
+Located 23 km to the east of Rajshahi city, it has the largest number of historic temples in Bangladesh.
+The temples have been built in terracotta in a variety of styles, combining the typical Jor Bangla architecture with other influences.
+The Rajbari, or Palace of the Raja of Puthia, is part of the complex.

-The grandest temple in Puthia, the Govinda Temple was erected in mid-nineteenth century by the queen of Puthia.
+The grandest temple in Puthia, the Govinda Temple, was erected in the mid-nineteenth century by the queen of Puthia.
 The temple is dedicated to Lord Krishna, as the Puthians were converted to Vaishnavism by Radhamohana Thakura.
 The temple has exquisite terracotta ornamentation depicting the divine romance between Krishna and Radha.
-This temple, built in 1815 by the queen of Puthia and dedicated to the Hindu God Shiva, is the largest Shiva temple in Bangladesh.
-The corridors have a touch of Jaipur architecture and in the sanctuary, lies a very large black basalt Shiva Linga, one of the largest in the country.
+This temple, built in 1815 by the queen of Puthia and dedicated to the Hindu god Shiva, is the largest Shiva temple in Bangladesh.
+The corridors have a touch of Jaipur architecture, and in the sanctuary lies a very large black basalt Shiva Linga, one of the largest in the country.